itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ## Simulation Structure

 ​	The present structural file provides a comprehensive guide for constructing a simulation structure and establishing a Gaussian doping distribution.
-Initially, one must construct the geometric structure of the device, incorporate materials and physical field models, specify the doping distribution, and simulation boundary conditions, and set the light source and simulation solver.
+Initially, one must construct the geometric structure of the device, incorporate materials and physical models, specify the doping distribution, and simulation boundary conditions, and set the light source and simulation solver.
 Eventually, the simulation result data should be extracted and output.

 ​	Our simulation is designed with a light source entering along the X-axis, and the primary optoelectronic characteristic analysis takes place within the three-dimensional structure on the YZ plane.
-Gaussian doping method is employed to enhance the bandwidth and improve the performance of high-speed devices.
-The FDE solver is utilized to solve the distribution of effective refractive index, and the OEedvice solver is used to solve the doping distribution of the device.
-Finally, we generate ad output the  distribution map iof doping and index in modulator structure.
+The FDE solver is utilized to preview the distribution of effective refractive index, and the OEDevice solver is used to preview the doping distribution of the device.
+Finally, we generate ad output the  distribution map of doping and index in modulator structure.

    Application Library path: `:\SDK\V2.3.0.4\examples\active_demo\doping_function\MOD\MOD00_structure.py`